Homemade Corned Beef

 Information and Websites About Brisket and French Cuts of Meat

 According to the handwritten notes in the post, one says that you can use tendron, flanchet, or bavette to make corned beef, that is similar to brisket.
 Another says that brisket is milieu de poitrine, according to Julia Child (says the note card), accompanied by a diagram.
 As mentioned, I used brisket meat from Metzger which was purchased from their professional shop at Rungis, Metzger Frères.
-Note that my friend ordered a 5 kilo (11 pound) piece of brisket, which is what they call it, and 5 kilos is the minimum order.
+Note that my friend ordered a 5 kilo (11 pounds) piece of brisket, which is what they call it, and 5 kilos is the minimum order.
 (Ours came in a large, cryovac package.)
 My recommendation would be to call the shop (not the one at Rungis) and see if they can order it for you.
 Note: You may have to buy 5 kilos.

 This website gives a good lexicon for French pieces of meat, in French.
 Although most beef cuts don’t translate exactly from French to English, or vice-versa, Grasspunk has a post: What are the English equivalents of French beef cuts.
 And Posted in Paris has a series of posts on Making Sense of the Supermarket in France, with a post on Cuts of Meat.